chirimen-oh/chirimen-oh.github.io/docs/en/FAQ.md

 ## Q. Is CHIRIMEN Open Hardware a project of Mozilla?
 No. CHIRIMEN Open Hardware is not a project of Mozilla Corporation or Mozilla Foundation.

-## Q. What is Mozilla Factory?
+## Q. What is WebDINO Factory?
-Mozilla Factory is the framework established as an environment for studying making ones by an open source.
+WebDINO Factory is the framework established as an environment for studying making ones by an open source.
 It was established under initiative of MJ in 2012.
-CHIRIMEN Open Hardware is the project currently promoted by the community in Mozilla Factory.
-[Please have a look here for details.](http://en.mozillafactory.org/about)
+CHIRIMEN Open Hardware is the project currently promoted by the community in WebDINO Factory.
+[Please have a look here for details.](http://en.webdinofactory.org/about)

 ## Q. What is a CHIRIMEN Open Hardware project or community?
 In the future society where various physical things are connected through computer network, this project/community will be making suggestions on the identity of the Web as well as better relationship between human and physical things over the Web.[Please have a look here for details.](https://www.facebook.com/groups/chirimen/)